akhamar/orange-bypass-debian/index.md

 >
 > You might need to adapt on other distribution or version.

-Special thanks to @Lama for the help on Debian configuration and @rss for his beautiful mod on the XGS-ONU-25-20NI ONU from fs.com
+Special thanks to [lama](https://github.com/palpaga) for the help on Debian configuration and [rss](https://github.com/rssor) for his beautiful mod on the XGS-ONU-25-20NI ONU from fs.com